How Are Home Warranties Regulated?

 There isn’t consistency among all 50 states when it comes to home warranties, so you’ll need to do some digging on your state’s government website for specifics.

-“Regulation of our programs varies by state, but generally speaking, our programs are considered service contracts that are regulated by states’ Departments of Insurance,” says Phil Edens, vice president of operations for Oncourse Home Solutions, a home warranty company.
+“Regulation of our programs varies by state, but generally speaking, our programs are considered service contracts that are regulated by states’ Departments of Insurance,” says Phil Edens, Chief Customer Officer for Oncourse Home Solutions, a home warranty company.
 “For example, in Illinois, we maintain a service contract license that is renewed on an annual basis, and we are required to comply with all aspects of Illinois’s Service Contract Act.”

-California also regulates home warranty's through the state's Department of Insurance.
+California also regulates home warranties through the state's Department of Insurance.
 This department regulates everything, from the contracts these companies can offer to how claims get handled.
-Itt even require the company’s names to be approved before they can operate.
+It even requires the company’s names to be approved before they can operate.

 On the other hand, Texas regulates home warranty companies through its Department of Licensing and Regulation.
 Companies need to have a license and maintain minimum financial requirements, and they are subject to audits and inspections.